 Students admitted into programs at the William S. Richardson School of Law, John A. Burns School of Medicine, or graduate programs in the Shidler College of Business, or special programs handled by specific departments, should contact the admissions offices or programs directly.

-The U.S. currently has entry bans in place for the following countries: Brazil, China, Iran, the United Kingdom, Republic of Ireland, and the Schengen Area of Europe.
+The U.S. currently has entry bans in place for the following countries: Brazil, China, Iran, South Africa, the United Kingdom, the Republic of Ireland, and the Schengen Area of Europe.

 Exceptions to Ban